Terry Goolsby - President - Dallas, TX

 Ruth Szucs - Midlothian, VA

 Dawn Jantsch - Executive Director - Dallas, TX

 Terry Goolsby took over as president of the Choristers Guild in November 2017.
-He is Vice President for Horizons Stewardship, and is located in Dallas, Texas.
+He is Vice President for Horizons Stewardship, and is located in Dallas.
 A Phi Beta Kappa graduate of Southern Illinois University, Terry holds Bachelor’s Degrees in Music and Business Administration.
-His Master’s Degrees are in Church Music and Religious Education from Southwestern Baptist Theological Seminary in Ft.
-Worth.
+His Master’s Degrees are in Church Music and Religious Education from Southwestern Baptist Theological Seminary in Fort Worth, Texas.

 He has been the guest conductor at numerous choral and hand bell festivals and workshops throughout the United States.
 He has served on the board of directors for Choristers Guild and the Baptist World Alliance.
 Choirs under his direction have sung at the White House, Duke Chapel, Washington National Cathedral, and cathedrals throughout Great Britain and Europe.

 Stephanie McIlwain Miller joined the Choristers Guild Board of Directors in November 2014.
 Her first contact with Choristers Guild was as a child in the St. Cecelia Girls’ Choir of the First United Methodist Church in South Charleston, West Virginia.
 She still treasures her award pin and her introduction to music as a ministry.